shaun4477/arduino-uno-r3-usb-keyboard/firmware/atmega16u2-usbtoserial-and-keyboard/README.md

 - Reset the chip in to bootloader mode by shorting (with a wire) the two pins on the Arduino closest to the USB connector and the red reset button

+- Backup the old firmware from your Arduino so you can restore it if you need to

+`dfu-programmer atmega16u2 read > old-fw.hex`

 - Erase the current firmware

 `dfu-programmer atmega16u2 erase`